ocwg/spec/spec/spec-0.2.md

 - **from**: The ID of the source element.
 - **to**: The ID of the target element.
 - **directed**: A boolean flag indicating if the edge is directed.
 If `true`, the edge is directed from the source to the target.
 If `false`, the edge is undirected.
 Default is `true`.
 - **rel**: The type of relation represented by the edge.
-This is optional, but can be used to indicate the kind of relation between the source and target elements.
+This is optional but can be used to indicate the kind of relation between the source and target elements.
 Do not confuse with the `type` of the OCIF relation.
-This field allows to represent an RDF triple (subject,predicate,object) as (from,rel,to).
+This field allows representing an RDF triple (subject,predicate,object) as (from,rel,to).

 ## Hyperedge Relation